On This Page

 Oaxaca enchants as Mexico's profound cultural soul and beating heart where vibrant indigenous Zapotec and Mixtec traditions actively thrive within stunning Spanish colonial architecture, seven distinct varieties of complex mole sauce simmer lovingly in closely-guarded family recipes passed down unchanged for generations, artisanal mezcal distilleries traditionally smoke-roast agave hearts in underground earthen pits, and bustling traditional markets overflow with distinctive black pottery, intricately hand-woven textiles in brilliant colors, and chapulines (toasted seasoned grasshoppers, surprisingly tasty protein-rich snacks) sold by indigenous women in traditional embroidered dresses.
 This beautiful southern highland city (pop. around 270,000 in the city proper and just over 4.1 million in Oaxaca state) genuinely preserves Mexico's deepest and most authentic indigenous cultural roots—16 distinct ethnic groups still actively speak native languages including Zapotec, Mixtec, and Mazatec in daily life, the world-famous Day of the Dead celebrations (Día de Muertos, October 31-November 2) utterly transform the entire city into a marigold-draped spiritual remembrance and family gathering recognized by UNESCO as intangible cultural heritage, and traditional crafts techniques dating continuously to pre-Columbian times supply both humble local markets and prestigious contemporary galleries worldwide.

-The perfectly preserved UNESCO-listed centro histórico (historic center) beautifully centers on the expansive tree-shaded Zócalo main plaza where massive Indian laurel trees provide welcome shade over outdoor cafés, stunning Santo Domingo de Guzmán church's overwhelming gilded baroque interior absolutely stuns first-time visitors with gold-covered walls and ceiling, and the attached former monastery's excellent Museum of Oaxacan Cultures (typically around 90-100 pesos for adults, with some discounts and free days) displays Monte Albán's spectacular Mixtec gold treasures and artifacts.
-Monte Albán archaeological site (10km west atop flattened mountain, around 90-100 pesos entry, frequent shuttles from downtown 90-100 pesos return) reveals the magnificent Zapotec ceremonial center: impressive stepped pyramids surrounding the Grand Plaza, ancient ball court, mysterious carved danzantes (dancers) stone reliefs showing sacrificial victims, astronomical observatory, and royal tombs on dramatic hilltop commanding panoramic valley views where sophisticated civilization thrived continuously from roughly 500 BC to 800 AD.
-Yet Oaxaca's genuine soul and daily rhythm beats strongest in its traditional bustling markets: Benito Juárez Market's countless food stalls serve authentic 30-50 peso tlayudas (massive crispy tortillas topped with beans, cheese, meat, avocado—Oaxaca's signature street food), while adjacent 20 de Noviembre Market's atmospheric smoke-filled interior hosts butchers grilling tasajo (thinly-sliced beef) and chorizo at communal grills where you buy raw meat then pay grill vendors (around 20 pesos) to cook it, eating at shared tables with locals.
+The perfectly preserved UNESCO-listed centro histórico (historic center) beautifully centers on the expansive tree-shaded Zócalo main plaza where massive Indian laurel trees provide welcome shade over outdoor cafés, stunning Santo Domingo de Guzmán church's overwhelming gilded baroque interior absolutely stuns first-time visitors with gold-covered walls and ceiling, and the attached former monastery's excellent Museum of Oaxacan Cultures (typically around $4.71–$5.89 / MX$81–MX$101 for adults, with some discounts and free days) displays Monte Albán's spectacular Mixtec gold treasures and artifacts.
+Monte Albán archaeological site (10km west atop flattened mountain, entry around $11 / MX$183 non-resident, open 08:00–17:00 with last entry 16:00) reveals the magnificent Zapotec ceremonial center: impressive stepped pyramids surrounding the Grand Plaza, ancient ball court, mysterious carved danzantes (dancers) stone reliefs showing sacrificial victims, astronomical observatory, and royal tombs on dramatic hilltop commanding panoramic valley views where sophisticated civilization thrived continuously from roughly 500 BC to 800 AD.
+Yet Oaxaca's genuine soul and daily rhythm beats strongest in its traditional bustling markets: Benito Juárez Market's countless food stalls serve authentic tlayudas (massive crispy tortillas topped with beans, cheese, meat, avocado—Oaxaca's signature street food for around $1.77–$2.95 / MX$30–MX$51), while adjacent 20 de Noviembre Market's atmospheric smoke-filled interior hosts butchers grilling tasajo (thinly-sliced beef) and chorizo at communal grills where you buy raw meat then pay grill vendors to cook it, eating at shared tables with locals.

-Artisan villages surrounding Oaxaca city require worthwhile day trips to witness traditional crafts: Teotitlán del Valle's master wool weavers creating rugs using natural dyes and pre-Hispanic techniques (rugs 1,500-10,000+ pesos), San Bartolo Coyotepec's distinctive burnished black pottery workshops (unique firing technique creating glossy black finish), and Hierve el Agua's stunning petrified waterfalls—actually mineral-deposit rock formations resembling frozen cascades with natural infinity pools offering incredible valley views (2 hours, 50 pesos entry plus transport).
-Mezcal culture absolutely obsesses Oaxaca: Mezcaloteca tasting room offers curated flights of traditional mezcal (currently around 550-720 pesos per person for 3-5 pours; reservations essential), with bottles from around 400-2,000+ pesos depending on producer and rarity, while mezcal distillery tours (roughly $30–$51) to traditional palenques demonstrate ancestral production roasting agave hearts in underground pits, crushing with stone tahona wheels, and fermenting in wooden vats.
+Artisan villages surrounding Oaxaca city require worthwhile day trips to witness traditional crafts: Teotitlán del Valle's master wool weavers creating rugs using natural dyes and pre-Hispanic techniques, San Bartolo Coyotepec's distinctive burnished black pottery workshops (unique firing technique creating glossy black finish), and Hierve el Agua's stunning petrified waterfalls—actually mineral-deposit rock formations resembling frozen cascades with natural infinity pools offering incredible valley views (2 hours, entry around $4.71–$5.89 / MX$81–MX$101 plus small community road fees).
+Mezcal culture absolutely obsesses Oaxaca: Mezcaloteca tasting room offers curated flights of traditional mezcal (currently around $27–$35 / MX$466–MX$608 per person for 3-5 pours; reservations essential), while mezcal distillery tours (roughly $33–$55 / MX$568–MX$953) to traditional palenques demonstrate ancestral production roasting agave hearts in underground pits, crushing with stone tahona wheels, and fermenting in wooden vats.
 The famous seven mole varieties (mole negro, rojo, amarillo, coloradito, verde, chichilo, manchamanteles) showcase extraordinarily complex sauces requiring 30+ ingredients including chocolate, chilies, seeds, spices, and literally days of preparation—each restaurant guards secret family recipes zealously.

-With comfortable year-round spring-like climate thanks to 1,550-meter altitude (15-28°C, though nights cool), magnificent Spanish colonial churches on literally every block including La Soledad and Santo Domingo, well-deserved Day of the Dead pilgrimage status drawing visitors worldwide (book accommodations 6+ months ahead for late October-early November), incredibly affordable prices (meals 80-150 pesos / $4–$8 hotels 600-1,500 pesos / $30–$77), and indigenous culture genuinely preserved and lived rather than merely performed for tourists, Oaxaca delivers Mexico's most authentic cultural soul—where pre-Hispanic traditions, colonial baroque architecture, contemporary art, and world-class cuisine combine in southern Mexico's most compelling and spiritually rich destination.
+With comfortable year-round spring-like climate thanks to 1,550-meter altitude (15-28°C / 59-82°F, though nights cool), magnificent Spanish colonial churches on literally every block including La Soledad and Santo Domingo, well-deserved Day of the Dead pilgrimage status drawing visitors worldwide (book accommodations 6+ months ahead for late October-early November), and incredibly affordable prices, indigenous culture genuinely preserved and lived rather than merely performed for tourists, Oaxaca delivers Mexico's most authentic cultural soul—where pre-Hispanic traditions, colonial baroque architecture, contemporary art, and world-class cuisine combine in southern Mexico's most compelling and spiritually rich destination.

 What to Do